zmyer/orbit/orbit-actor-concept-distributed-transactions.md

 ###Support {#ActorConcept-DistributedTransactions-Support}

-Distributed Transactions are only supported by actors which implement Transactional.
+Distributed Transactions are currently only supported by actors which implement Transactional.

-Out of the box, Orbit only supports Distributed Transactions when using the[ Event Sourcing](orbit-actor-concept-event-sourced-state.html) persistence model.
+Out of the box, Orbit only supports Distributed Transactions when using the[ Event Sourcing](orbit-actor-concept-event-sourced-state.html) persistence model without any further work required from the application developer.
 Developers are free to implement support for transactions in actors manually by implementing Transactional manually.